 Police Department Check: The CHHS Administration in conjunction with the Troy Police Department will periodically check the campus, lockers, vehicles, and personal property for illegal substances or items not permitted on school campus.
 Police dogs may also be used in random searches for illegal substances.
-The administration of CHHS reserves the right to search students and personal property upon reasonable suspicion.
+The administration of CHHS reserves the right to search students, personal property, and vehicles upon reasonable suspicion.
 (Random search for contraband)